HortonworksUniversity/Security_Labs/README.md

 ##### Web UI access on unsecured cluster

-- From Ambari notice you can open the WeUIs without any authentication
+- From Ambari notice you can open the WebUIs without any authentication
   - HDFS > Quicklinks > NameNode UI
   - Madreduce > Quicklinks > JobHistory UI
   - YARN > Quicklinks > ResourceManager UI